khrissianjoi/CA208/SystemAnalysisNotes.md

 - Convert each source and recipient into an external entity symbol.
 - Add data flow to represent each connecting document.
 - Add system boundary (exclude external entities found in context diagram).
-- Are the input data flows related to the output data flows?
 ______________________________________________________

-## Entity Life History
+### Entity Life History

-**Puropose:**
+**Purpose:**
 Analysis - to show the consideration of the occurances of the entity (updates and current states) Design - program specification